List of Sword Art Online characters: Kirito

 As the main protagonist of Sword Art Online, Kirito was chosen to be one of the one thousand beta testers for the closed beta of Sword Art Online, the first ever Virtual Reality Massively Multiplayer Online Role-Playing Game (VRMMORPG) for the NerveGear, and later joined the official version of the game where he became one of the 10,000 players trapped in Sword Art Online.
 During the start of SAO, he befriended a girl named Asuna.
 During the 1st Floor Boss, as Illfang the Kobold Lord's weaponry and attack patterns differed from the beta, while the raid party relied on Argo's published beta test version of information about it, Diavel was killed by the monster while attempting to obtain the Last Attack bonus.
 Because of this, the hatred for beta testers resurfaced and threatened to go out of control.
-Kirito decided to end the tension by claiming that a majority of beta testers were inefficient and incapable players, while only a select few of the beta testers like himself resulted the creation of the category Beater and Kirito remained a solo player for majority of the game.
+Kirito decided to end the tension by falsely claiming that a majority of beta testers were inefficient and incapable players, while only a select few of the beta testers were skilled like himself and were withholding important information from normal players in order to hoard the best resources in the death game.
+This resulted the creation of the category Beater (Beta Cheater) and Kirito remained a solo player for the majority of the game.
 For being the first player to defeat the 1st Floor Boss, Kirito received a black leather trench coat that becomes his trademark appearance for the rest of the series.